Early Adirondack Autumn:

 The Program Schedule

-Participants gather at the Adirondack Hotel.
+Participants gather at Shaheen's Adirondack Inn.
 Welcome and introductory session on photography in the region by Mark and Chris.
 Sunset photo shoot.
 Dinner locally.
 Optional night shoot.

 Day 2, 3